jsrois/uoc-summer16/experiments/e1/readme.md

 - [ ] Compose a mosaic image given the classification results with the different models (e.g. green border for images classified as positive, red for negative).
 - [ ] Change the learning rate and decay of the _new_ layer in the places net, so that the weights of this layer during finetuning change faster than the pretrained layers.
 - [ ] Represent the response of the hidden layers to the test images with the Places net before and after the finetuning, to compare responses.
+- [ ] Repeat the fine tuning with a single output of the net.
+Instead of using a Softmax-based Loss function, try a Sigmoid-based loss-layer.